 The initial treatment for ovarian cancer usually consists of a combination of chemotherapy (a type of drug given to kill cancer cells) and surgery (a procedure to remove as much of the affected areas as possible).

 For many women with ovarian cancer, surgery normally includes removing the following:

 - the uterus (womb) and cervix

 - both ovaries and fallopian tubes (salpingo-oophorectomy)

 It may also involve the removal of any enlarged lymph nodes, or cancer lumps from the peritoneum (the lining that covers the organs inside your abdomen) or other abdominal organs that appear to be affected.
 Removal of these organs does have side effects.
+For example, if your surgery has involved removing sections of the lymphatic system (like lymph nodes) you may be at risk of lymphoedema.
 If possible, your surgeon will discuss these with you beforehand.

 In some cases of ovarian cancer, particularly with germ cell tumours, it may be possible just to remove the affected ovary and fallopian tube, leaving behind the other organs, or to make a diagnosis first by removing the affected ovary and only then removing the other organs if this is necessary.